 Tell them you want them to start using organic cotton

-But, thankfully they payed attention and others voiced their concerns.
+But, thankfully they paid attention and others voiced their concerns.
 So, what ended up happening?
-They came out with organic cotton jeans, then fair trade denim thats dyed with shrimp shells??!!
+They came out with organic cotton jeans, then fair trade denim that’s dyed with shrimp shells??!!
 They are listening and CHANGING.

 You need to let the big brands know that they lost you as a shopper and WHY.
-Head on over to you old favorite fast fashion spots and email them, please don’t spam their instagram accounts.
+Head on over to your old favorite fast-fashion spots and email them, please don’t spam their Instagram accounts.
 Just email them why you no longer regularly shop there.
-Believe me they care!
+Believe me, they care!

 Now the trick to this whole thing is to be mindful that change like this is going to take a while.
 But remember, a company would be nothing without their customers!
-We as consumers have the power to make a difference and it all
+We as consumers have the power to make a difference!